binnes/esp8266Workshop/en/part2/CERT1.md

 You should now go into the IoT Platform settings section and update the connection security policy from **TLS Optional** to **TLS with Token Authentication** then **Save** the change.

-### Step 8 - How the SPIFFS file system works
+### Step 8 - How the LittleFS file system works

 The ESP8266 allows some of the on board or connected flash memory to be used as a file system.
 The Arduino IDE plugin allows you to customise the size of the filesystem (*Tools* -> *Flash Size* allows you to specify 1MB or 3MB for the file system when a NodeMCU board is the target device).
-The SPIFFS filesystem is a very simple file system, which does not support directories.
-It is a flat list of files, however, the filenames can include the '/' character to give a sense of directory structure.
+The LittleFS filesystem is a very simple file system.
 Filenames should not be more than 31 characters.

-The data upload tool allows the content data directory in the sketch folder to be converted to a SPIFFS filesystem and uploaded to the device, where the content can then be access from the application.
+The data upload tool allows the content data directory in the sketch folder to be converted to a LittleFS filesystem and uploaded to the device, where the content can then be access from the application.

-The SPIFFS filesystem is included in a sketch by including the appropriate header: `#include <FS.h>` then it is initialised with a **SPIFFS.begin()** function call.
+The LittleFS filesystem is included in a sketch by including the appropriate header: `#include <LittleFS.h>` then it is initialised with a **LittleFS.begin()** function call.

 The application code opens up the certificate files using the **open()** function and specifying to only allow read operations.
 The **WiFiClientSecure** can load the certificates from the open File handles using the **load()** functions.